benjamin-wss/routing-controllers-learning/Readme.md

 Read more @ https://yarnpkg.com/getting-started/install

+Note: Had to fallback to `node_modules` based Yarn due to issues with Prisma ORM build process with Yarn Zero Install / Plug N Play approach.

 ### Node.js >=16.10

 Corepack is included by default with all Node.js installs, but is currently opt-in.
 To enable it, run the following command: